 Being one of my first takes at such a high hydration sourdough bread, I'm pleased with the results overall (see my next post on even higher hydration for some better results!).
 I need to focus on shaping more confidently for the next round to hopefully achieve an even more open crumb.
 The taste here was an unexpected revelation, the hydration level brings out more of the subtle flavor of the flour used and make the crumb nice and moist for days after baking.

 The crust on this loaf was nice and thin, and colored so exceptionally well.
 I believe the slightly longer autolyse time of 50 minutes helped out to bring out more of the sugars in the flour leading to more caramelization.
 The increased baking time also helped to color the loaf a little darker without burning the outside.
 Those dynamic “tears” on the top of the loaf between the sides of the slash are precisely what I'm after.

-The loaf overall was light and airy, but I wanted more openness to the crumb.
-I’m still yearning for that impossibly open crumb, and this loaf didn’t reach my expectations.
-Next time I’m going to test out an even gentler and lighter set of turns for the end of my bulk fermentation.
+The loaf overall was light and airy, but I wanted more openness and evenness to the crumb.
+While the texture was nice, next time I'm going to test out an even gentler and lighter set of turns for the end of my bulk fermentation.

 Very, very good!
 The taste is always just great, but this one tasted better than usual.
 I'm attributing this great taste to the nicely caramelized and thin crust.
 Additionally, the higher hydration imparted a very moist and tender crumb that has me swearing off bread less than 80% hydration in the future.

 I sliced this loaf up after letting it cool for a few hours and spread on some fresh basil pesto with a few cherry tomatoes for a quick & dirty bruschetta of sorts.
 A seriously good afternoon snack.

-In my next entry I up the hydration even more and get an even more open and tasty crumb — worth checking out.
+In my next entry I up the hydration even more and get an even more open and tasty crumb!